 ### *ReadableStream*

-The [*ReadableStream*](#readablestream) interface extends [*Stream*](#stream) to afford these methods for non-idempotent reading from a resource:
+[*ReadableStream*](#readablestream) extends [*Stream*](#stream) to afford non-idempotent reading from the stream.

-If the encapsulated resource is not readable at the time it becomes available to the [*ReadableStream*](#readablestream), the implementation MUST throw a [*StreamThrowable*](#streamthrowable) .
+- If the encapsulated resource is not readable at the time it becomes available to the [*ReadableStream*](#readablestream), implementations MUST throw a [*StreamThrowable*](#streamthrowable).

 - **The `eof()` method is on [*ReadableStream*](#readablestream), not [*Stream*](#stream) or [*SeekableStream*](#seekablestream).** End-of-file is determined as a function of reading past the end of the file, not as of seeking to the end of the file.
 Cf. .